Lawyer in Alaska Representing Victims of Bicycle Accidents and Bicycle Deaths

 Bicycling is a fun recreational activity for many people, and for others, it's a convenient way to travel from one place to another in an urban area.
 As its popularity grows, so to do accommodations.
 Bicycling paths are a common part of community, city, and state-wide planning.
 Now, bicyclists can be found on and off the road just about everywhere.

-Bicycle accidents can happen anywhere, at any time, for any number of reasons.
+Bicycle accidents and Bicycle Deaths can happen anywhere, at any time, for any number of reasons.
 There are, however, certain situations that tend to lead to more bicycle accidents.

 - Getting struck by a car, which is the most common cause of bicycle accidents (as well as the most deadly), according to the National Highway Traffic Safety Association (NHTSA)